-Supporting the areas in which it operates, by organising activities to engage local communities and virtuous dialogue and co-designing paths.
-Offering the Group's knowledge, resources and best practices in energy matters in order to generate a positive and sustainable social impact over time, with special attention to the most vulnerable categories.
-Raising awareness and sensitivity of communities on the importance of energy resources.
+nich it operates, by organising activities to engage local communities and esigning paths.
+Offering the Group's knowledge, resources and best practices to generate a positive and sustainable social impact over time, with special erable categories.
+Raising awareness and sensitivity of communities on the urces.
 (Smart cities, collective self-consumption and energy communities).